samylaumonier/paradoxe/README.md

 ## What is it?

 Paradoxe is a multiplatform video, chat application.
 It's similar to Skype but for you web browser, we also have a desktop apllication you can download.
-We host the web app at [Paradoxe.io](https://paradoxe.io), any code that is added to this repo will be deploied to the server in the next version.
+We host the web app at [Paradoxe.io](https://paradoxe.io), any code that is added to this repo will be deployed to the server in the next version.

 ## The vision